 Wage and Hour Woes: Show Me the Money!

 Money makes the world go ’round, right?
 So, when employees feel like they’re not getting their fair share, you better believe they’re going to speak up.
 From unpaid overtime to shady payroll practices, wage and hour violations hit employees where it hurts the most—their wallets.
+In some cases, employees may even be entitled to interest on unpaid wages, ensuring that the financial impact of wage violations is addressed fairly.
 Time to pay up, folks!

 Safety First: Or Else!